MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Connect the Wi-Fi systems

 You upload data from your Wi-Fi system to generate occupancy information for a building.
-To upload Utilize the following steps to upload this data.

 #### Wi-Fi data format